-- 6.4.1.
-Following the initial meeting with the employee, the Senior Manager should consult with the Headteacher or Chair of Governors to determine whether an investigation is appropriate and, if so, what form it should take.
-A record should be made of the decisions and/or agreed actions.

-- 6.4.2.
-It may be necessary, with anonymous allegations, to consider whether it is possible to take any further action.
-When making this decision, Senior Managers should take the following factors into account:

-- the seriousness of the issue(s) raised;

-- the credibility of the concern(s); and

-- the likelihood of confirming the allegation(s) from attributable sources.

-- 6.4.3.
-In some cases, it may be possible to resolve the concern(s) simply, by agreed action or an explanation regarding the concern(s), without the need for further investigation.
-However, depending on the nature of the concern(s) it may be necessary for the concern(s) to:

-- be investigated internally;

-- be referred to the police;

-- be referred to the external auditor;

-- form the subject of an independent inquiry
+- 6.4.1 Following the initial meeting with the employee, the senior manager should consult with the headteacher or chair of governors to determine whether an investigation is appropriate and, if so, what form it should take.
+A record should be made of the decisions and/or agreed actions. - 6.4.2 It may be necessary, with anonymous allegations, to consider whether it is possible to take any further action.
+When making this decision, senior managers should take the following factors into account: - the seriousness of the issue(s) raised; - the credibility of the concern(s); and - the likelihood of confirming the allegation(s) from attributable sources. - 6.4.3 In some cases, it may be possible to resolve the concern(s) simply, by agreed action or an explanation regarding the concern(s), without the need for further investigation.
+However, depending on the nature of the concern(s) it may be necessary for the concern(s) to: - be investigated internally; - be referred to the police; - be referred to the external auditor; - form the subject of an independent inquiry.

-- 6.4.4.
-Senior Managers should have a working knowledge and understanding of other school policies and procedures, e.g. grievance, disciplinary, harassment, child protection procedures, to ensure that concerns raised by employees are addressed via the appropriate procedure/process.
+6.4.4 Senior Managers should have a working knowledge and understanding of other school policies and procedures, e.g. disciplinary, harassment, child protection procedures, to ensure that concerns raised by employees are addressed via the appropriate procedure/process.
+Advice is available from the school's personnel advisers.

-6.5.
-Stage Three:
+6.5 Stage Three

-- 6.5.1.
-Within ten working days of a concern being received, the manager receiving the concern (at paragraph 5.1 above) must write to the employee: - acknowledging that the concern has been received;

-- indicating how they propose to deal with the matter; - giving an estimate of how long it will take to provide a final response; and/or - telling the employee whether any initial enquiries have been made; and - telling the employee whether further investigations will take place, and if not why not; and/or - letting the employee know when s/he will receive further details if the situation is not yet resolved
+- 6.5.1 Within ten working days of a concern being received, the manager receiving the concern must write to the employee: - acknowledging that the concern has been received; - indicating how they propose to deal with the matter; - giving an estimate of how long it will take to provide a final response; and/or - telling the employee whether any initial enquiries have been made; and - telling the employee whether further investigations will take place, and if not why not; and/or - letting the employee know when s/he will receive further details if the situation is not yet resolved; and - providing the employee with details of whom to contact should s/he be dissatisfied with this response (see 7.1 below).

-7. Raising Concerns Outside the School
+7. Raising Concerns outside the School